 Pre-Columbian civilizations in Central America used the human body as a prism for understanding and depicting the supernatural.
 Artworks from the era portray a human head emerging from the jaws of a monster, the transformation of bodies into divine beings, and passage into the afterlife.
 Objects from five Mesoamerican civilizations—Maya, Teotihuacán, Nayarit, Zapotec, and Aztec—explore the spiritual and the sacred, plumbing the mutable line between humans, gods, and animals.

-This exhibition grew from a robust, three-year collaboration with the Worcester Art Museum (WAM), designed to activate their Mesoamerican collection and to involve Williams students in groundbreaking research and exhibition-making.
-Professor Antonia Foias, Chair and Professor of Anthropology at Williams, mined the WAM collection for representations of the human body.
-She worked closely with students on independent projects, bringing them to WAM for close study of their installation as well as objects in storage.
-WAM graciously granted eleven loans for an entire year: for research in the fall and The Seeds of Divinity exhibition, which opened in the spring.
-Students in the fall Anthropology 281 course collaborated on the interpretation and display of the objects, including the labels and audio tour below.
-WAM will have the opportunity to incorporate the students’ findings, including new titles and dates for objects, into their collection documentation.
+The Seeds of Divinity exhibition grew from a robust, three-year collaboration with the Worcester Art Museum (WAM), designed to leverage the strength of WAM’s collections together with WCMA’s capacity in working with faculty and students to teach with art objects and develop exhibitions based in primary research.
+Professor Antonia Foias, Williams Chair and Professor of Anthropology, mined WAM’s extraordinary Pre-Columbian collection for representations of the human and spirit body.
+In an early phase of the project she worked with students on independent projects, bringing them to Worcester for close study of works in the museum’s permanent gallery installation as well as objects in storage.
+WAM provided eleven loans for an entire year giving students in the fall 2017 Anthropology 281 course the opportunity to develop the interpretation and presentation of the works, including the labels and audio tour below.
+WCMA will share the students’ findings, including new titles and dates for objects, for WAM to incorporate into their collection documentation and future presentations.

 The Seeds of Divinity is curated by Antonia Foias, Chair and Professor of Anthropology, and her Anthropology 281 class.
 Exhibition design by David Gürçay-Morris, Associate Professor of Theatre.
 This exhibition includes generous loans from the Worcester Art Museum and the Yale University Art Gallery.